JosephM101/hass-os-installer-iso/README.md

     # e.g. `~/.bashrc` or `~/.zshrc`
     export PATH="$PATH:$HOME/bin"

-If you have the Rust toolchain installed, alternatively you can run:
+If you have the Rust toolchain and Cargo installed, alternatively you can run:

     cargo install just

 ### Run the build
-In the repository directory, run the following command to start the build:
+In the repository directory, run the following command to start building the ISO:

     just build